 The Jewish meditation tradition was also further cultivated and changed somewhat in the Middle Ages.
 A Jewish meditation consisted of mitzvah (this word means both commandment and something like a good deed out of religious impulse), prayer and study.
 Today, there are also Jewish religious communities that begin a half-hour meditation exercise every Friday, which can sometimes be guided by someone.14,15,16,17,18.

 Japanese meditation while sitting

-In modern times meditation and mindfulness have begun a triumphal procession in the western world.
+A long time has passed since the Vedas in which the origins of meditation lie have been written.
+In modern times, meditation and mindfulness have begun a triumphal procession in the western world.
 The focus is no longer on spirituality, but on other things that are closely related to everyday life and social development.
-Especially the reduction of stress, increase of abilities (such as concentration) and relaxation are in the focus of the worldly meditation practice.
+Especially the reduction of stress, improvement of abilities (such as concentration) and relaxation are the focus of the worldly meditation practice.

-The positive effects of meditation have increasingly been the focus of research in recent years, and numerous findings on the effects of meditation have already been made.
-If you would like to know more about the effects of meditation, gratitude and mindfulness today, please have a look at our other articles.
+The positive effects of meditation have become an increasingly important topic for research in recent years, and numerous findings on the effects of meditation have already been made.

 You want to make meditation and mindfulness accessible to your employees?
 Then take a look at Mindfulif’s offer for companies.